vietmap-company/vietmap-gl-react-native/docs/guides/setup/Getting-Started.md

 # Getting Started

-This guide gets you started with MapLibre in your Expo or React Native project.
+This guide gets you started with Vietmap in your Expo or React Native project.

 ## Native Versions

-This package wraps MapLibre Native for Android and iOS, these are the currently used versions:
+This package wraps VietmapGL Native for Android and iOS, these are the currently used versions:

 <dl>
     <dt>Android</dt>